chinapedia/wikipedia.abstract.en/Page/Occidental_College.md

 Early history

-St_Vincent’s_Pershing_Square.jpeg Occidental College was founded on April 20, 1887, by a group of Presbyterian clergy, missionaries, and laymen, including James George Bell, Lyman Stewart, and Thomas Bard.
+Occidental College was founded on April 20, 1887, by a group of Presbyterian clergy, missionaries, and laymen, including James George Bell, Lyman Stewart, and Thomas Bard.
 The cornerstone of the school's first building was laid in September 1887 in the Boyle Heights neighborhood of Los Angeles.[1]
 The college's first term began a year later with 27 male and 13 female students, and tuition of $50 a year.[2]

 In 1896, the Boyle Heights building was destroyed by fire.
 The college temporarily relocated to the old St. Vincent's College campus on Hill Street before a new site was selected in Highland Park in 1898.[3]
 Eventually, the college erected three main buildings: the Academy Building, the Stimson Library, and the Hall of Arts and Letters (the Hall still stands today, converted to apartments).[4]
 The Highland Park site was also bisected by the tracks of the Santa Fe Railroad,[5] and was the site of two presidential visits, first by William Howard Taft in 1909 and subsequently by Theodore Roosevelt in 1911.[6]